Florida retailers urge shoppers to buy local during 'Freedom Month' tax-free holiday on outdoor gear

 July is one of the most patriotic months in the U.S., and the Florida Retail Federation (FRF) is encouraging Floridians to take advantage of some patriotic tax-free offerings on outdoor gear and event purchases at stores and venues.

-The FRF is noting that on July 1, Florida consumers will be able to participate in the Freedom Month Sales Tax Holiday.
+The FRF is noting that since July 1, Florida consumers have been able to participate in the Freedom Month Sales Tax Holiday.
 In the Sunshine State, the tax-free discounts run from July 1 through July 31, but it’s only for certain products in Florida.

 Still, the FRF is urging Floridians to shop locally and get the tax-free advantage on outdoor and recreational supplies.